 ActiveX control that enables access to the device through COM.

-The USB protocol of the Alea II is fully open and documented,
+The USB protocol of the Alea II is documented,

 allowing users to write their own drivers if desired.